livejs/what-is-livejs-refreshconf2019/README.md

 ## Thanks

 We would like to thank [RefreshConf](https://www.refreshconference.nl/) and especially thank you to [Joël Kuijten](https://twitter.com/PM5544) for asking over and over until we said yes.
 And an even bigger thank you for letting us speak about what ever we wanted.
+Because of this freedom, we had the courage to talk about the impact of our travels at the environment.
+This was the first time ever that we as LiveJS did not only talk about the technolgy behind everything, but also on a topic that bothers us personally very much.

 ---